Palos Verdes Estates, DUI & Resisting Arrest, Dismissal

 After being taken to the Palos Verdes Estates Police Department, he was arraigned in the Torrance Superior Court two days later (he did not post bail).
 The judge then released our client on his own recognizance (OR).
 He was charged with misdemeanor resisting arrest and DUI, his second DUI.
 The client had an extensive record for various drug related charges, as well as vandalism, trespassing, forgery and petty theft.

-He was arrested several times in San Diego and told of the bench warrant for him in Torrance, but never transported to Torrance.
+He was arrested several times in San Diego and told of the bench warrant for him in Torrance, but was never transported to Torrance.
 Our client also did not voluntarily come to Torrance to address the bench warrant.

 Then in 2012, the client moved to Utah, where he received a steady job as a cook for the Mormon Church.
 Yet in a routine background check, the church notified him of the warrant from the Torrance Superior Court.
 The church told him he no longer could continue cooking for it unless he had the warrant set aside and it no longer showed on his background check.